 Chapter 13 allows people with important assets to keep them.
 It stops foreclosure and repossession, and it also deals with your medical debt.
 Through Chapter 13, you set up a payment plan with the courts to help you pay off the debt at an amount that’s affordable to you.
 This is a great option for people who face astronomical medical debt and don’t want to move from the home they love as they recover.

-Whatever option you need for your medical debt, find an experienced bankruptcy attorney to help.
+Whatever option you need for your medical debt, find an experienced bankruptcy and insurance attorney to help.
 They will give you all of your options so you can make the best decision for yourself and your family.